 Right Winger/Support Striker, Argentina & Barcelona, 2000s/10s

-The best player playing today and the star of a remarkable Barcelona team for almost ten years.
-Messi is a creative forward that can play from wide or central positions, drifting from deep, beating players and setting up and scoring goals seemingly out of nowhere.
+The best player playing today and the star of a remarkable Barcelona team for over ten years.
+Messi is a creative forward that can play from wide or central positions, drifting from deep, beating players and setting up and scoring goals seemingly out of nowhere, and being the creative pulse of the team.
 He has shown remarkable consistency in La Liga, scoring 278 goals in 309 games, and scoring more goals than the number of games played in three seasons, including an astonishing record 73 goals in all competitions 2011/12.
-He has won the European Footballer of the Year four times, more than anyone else ever, and is the all-time leading scorer in the European Cup.
+He has won the Ballon D'Or five times, more than anyone else ever, and is the all-time leading scorer in the European Cup.

 Part of a great team: Barcelona 2006-2012

 No one has ever achieved more success for both club and country then 'Der Kaiser'.
 For Bayern Munich he won three back-to-back European Cups from 1974-76.
 For his country he won the Wolrd Cup.
 After impressing in the 1966 and 1970 World Cups, and winning the 1972 European Championships, he captained his side to win the trophy in 1974.
 He would go on to win the World Cup again as manager in 1990.
 He made the All Star Team for all three World Cups he played in and was named the Best Young Player in 1966, where he marked Charlton out of the final.